Anti-Plagiarism Strategies for Research Papers

 takes many forms.
 Some of the most common include these:

-awareness, if any, often derives from urban legends and myths
+awareness, if any, often derives from urban legends and myths.
+Some of

-("Everything on the Internet is public domain and can be copied without
+- "Everything on the Internet is public domain and can be copied

-it wrong.
-The belief that "information wants to be free," and the idea
+Some have a personal belief that "information wants to be free," and

-that copying from sources with a few words of one's own is merely
+encourage copying from sources with a few words of one's own because

 cheater you assume, but a practical, "community of words" compiler of